By Scott Cramer

 The payoff on rooftop solar takes years for customers to receive and sometimes decades to magnify, so it’s imperative consumers invest their hard-earned money in solar companies that are profitable enough to maintain a positive customer experience.

-Given that the tariff will only cause job losses and cut corners in the customer experience for solar companies that have over-leveraged themselves with debt, consumers will be less overwhelmed by the options made available to them, and are therefore more likely to have an easier time picking from a smaller bucket of players, all of whom being companies capable of doing right by the customer.
+The tariff will only cause job losses and cut corners in the customer experience for solar companies.
+Especially for those that have over-leveraged themselves with debt.
+Moreover, consumers will be less overwhelmed by the options made available to them.
+Therefore, they’re more likely to have an easier time picking from a smaller bucket of players.
+All of whom being companies capable of doing right by the customer.

-This positive impact will only be magnified by reducing the amount of negative lead generation practices many solar companies engage in, from harassing homeowners who never expressed interest in solar to selling solar leads they know have no value.
+This positive impact will only be magnified by reducing the amount of negative lead generation practices many solar companies engage in.
+For instance, harassing homeowners who never expressed interest in solar to selling solar leads they know have no value.

 The Logistics of the Tariff Are Mathematically Manageable